TOP TIPS IN CHOOSING YOUR BABY FOOD

 The very first thing and best thing to look for is real food.
+"Real Food" is a big marketing term these days so let's break it down.
 Would it be something you would eat if you were on a healthy diet?
 Look at the ingredient label.
+Are the ingredients all familiar?
 Are there a lot of preservatives and things you can’t pronounce or don’t know what they are?
 If so, it’s probably not the best option.

 Make sure you pay attention to the order of the ingredients listed on the back (not on the front - that's marketing) too.
-On the back they have to be listed by the amount in the baby food, so if apple puree or banana puree is one of the first ingredients in a vegetable pouch, skip it.
+On the back they have to be listed by the amount in the baby food, so if apple puree or banana puree is one of the first ingredients in a pouch that is touting vegetables, skip it.
 It's mostly sugary apple concentrate and not those vegetables you thought it was.

-The age of the baby determines how solid food can be so that it’s safe enough to eat.
+The age of the baby determines how solid the food can be so that it’s safe enough to eat.
 The older the baby, the more solid the food can be.
 That’s why baby food is divided up into stages.
-It’s important that babies be given stage-appropriate food, though it is okay to go to earlier stages on occasion for variety.
-Just don’t jump to later ones too quick.
+The stage in baby food will generally be a number and will tell you how thick or thin the puree is.
+It’s important that babies be given stage-appropriate food, though it is okay to go to earlier stages on occasion for variety (you know your baby best).

 With each stage, baby learns how to chew, to use a spoon, pinch with their fingers, and many other important skills in feeding.
-Don’t just give your baby pouches all the time, even if it’s easy.
-Sure, they’ll eat, but they’ll miss out on this important training and fine motor skills and it can cause problems later.
+Make sure you are spoon feeding your baby too.
+By eating with a spoon, they develop important training and fine motor skills.

-Lastly, and probably most important.
-Process matters, make sure you understand what the manufacturer did to get those fruits and vegetables in the pouch or jar.
-Most likely, it's a repeated high heat process that concentrates a lot of those sugars.
-Read more about that that ugly truth here.
+Lastly, and probably most important: process matters.
+Make sure you understand what the manufacturer did to get those fruits and vegetables in the pouch or jar.
+In a lot of your traditional jars and pouches, it's a repeated high heat process that concentrates a lot of those sugars and turns them into more of a sugary jam.
+Read more about that unsettling truth here.

 Choosing baby food isn’t so hard once you know all the options out there.
 Just follow these steps and let your child’s appetite be the guide for how much to feed them.
 Remember that baby is growing very fast and needs the best food they can to grow up strong and smart!
-Plus, always remember that it's an adventure, some days your baby will eat all his food, and other days your baby may not be interested.
-Don't worry, it's all part of the adventure.
+Plus, always remember that it's an adventure.
+Some days your baby will eat all his food, and other days your baby may not be interested.
+Don't worry, it's all part of the fun.